Jundyn/Host-a-Dynamic-Ecommerce-Website-on-AWS-with-Terraform/README.md

 - **A GitHub account** for version control and project management.
 - **Public SSH Key** for GitHub access.

+## Reference Architecture

+Please refer to the [[reference diagram](https://github.com/Jundyn/Host-a-Dynamic-Ecommerce-Website-on-AWS-with-Terraform/blob/main/Ecommerce-Terraform.png)] for a visual representation of the architecture.

 ## Setup Instructions